 Under discussion was the significant role of pretrial services agencies in supporting public safety, the use of risk and needs assessment in effective pretrial decisionmaking, and Measuring What Matters, a new NIC document outlining recommended measures that pretrial services agencies can use to evaluate and measure improvements of their performance and pretrial outcomes.

-The broadcast is titled National Institute of Corrections and DC Pretrial—Measuring What Matters—DC Public Safety and is available online via the DC Court Services and Offender Supervision Agency website.
+The broadcast is titled National Institute of Corrections and DC Pretrial—Measuring What Matters—DC Public Safety.

 Points of view or opinions stated in this blog are those of the authors and